nel0x/syncthing-android/wiki/Switch-between-releases_Verify-APK-is-genuine.md

-Syncthing-Fork "Wrapper for Syncthing" has these release channels:
+Syncthing "Wrapper for Syncthing" has these release channels:

 <b>1.
 GitHub and F-Droid release build</b>